Rasikayeole339/AI_Notes_making_app/README.md

-# Getting Started with Create React App
+# Getting Started with Setting this React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+The website is deployed on this URL: http://app.heygyani.com/

 In the project directory, you can run: